-The Palestinian Museum – Non-Governmental Association is dedicated to supporting an open and vibrant Palestinian culture locally and internationally.
-The museum presents and contributes to new narratives on Palestinian history, culture and society from a new perspective.
+The Palestinian Museum is a non-governmental association dedicated to supporting an open and vibrant Palestinian culture locally and internationally.
+The museum presents and contributes to narratives on Palestinian history, culture and society from new and critical perspectives.
 It also offers spaces for creative ventures, educational programmes, and innovative research.
-The Palestinian Museum is a Swiss-registered non-governmental association with a branch in Palestine.
+The Museum is a Swiss-registered non-governmental association with a branch in Palestine.
+Its mission is to produce and disseminate emancipatory learning experiences about Palestine, its people and history through innovative exhibitions and programming, locally and internationally and to transcend political and geographical borders by seeking to form a link between Palestinians in Palestine and abroad through its digital archives and online platforms.

 The Palestinian Museum strategic goals